okstate-library/door-traffic-counter/README.md

 Spring Boot/Spring Data/Spring Security/Hibernate/MySQL/REST

 The project simulates manual people counting online system.
-It allows to register/login users, modification of counting, reset the count, statistics.
+It allows to register/login users, modification of counting, reset the count, and statistics.

-There are two roles user and admin.
+There are two tyeps of roles user and admin.

-## Thing to run the application
+## Things to run the application.

 __Clone the repository__
 ```